mayankShaarma/session10-sujitojha1/README.md

 # session10-sujitojha1, Tuples and Named Tuples
-TSAI EPAi Session 8 Assignment
+TSAI EPAi Session 10 Assignment

-## 1. Objective: Scopes and Closures
+## 1. Objective: Tuple and named tuples

 - Use Faker library to get 10000 random profiles.
 Using namedtuple, calculate the largest blood type, mean-current_location, oldest_person_age and average age (add proper doc-strings).
 - Do the same thing above using a dictionary.
 Prove that namedtuple is faster.